richardlford/build-path-prefix-map-spec/spec-main.rst

-In the prescriptions below, statements of the form "E maps I to O" mean that when E is set as the value of ``BUILD_PATH_PREFIX_MAP``, then a compliant consumer, when implementing either algorithm 1 or 2 from *Applying the decoded structure*, maps line-separated input paths I to line-separated output paths O.
+In the prescriptions below, statements of the form "E maps I to O" mean that when E is set as the value of ``BUILD_PATH_PREFIX_MAP``, then a compliant consumer implementing either algorithm 1 or 2 from *Applying the decoded structure*, maps line-separated input paths I to line-separated output paths O.
 Where E is wrapped by ``b'`` and ``'``, it is to be interpreted as a sequence of bytes, represented in the same way as Python byte literals.